Murrumba Homestead Grounds

-Murrumba Homestead Grounds is a heritage-listed site at 38 Armstrong Street, Petrie, Moreton Bay Region, Queensland, Australia.
+Murrumba Homestead Grounds is a heritage-listed site at 38 Armstrong Street, Petrie, City of Moreton Bay, Queensland, Australia.
 It was added to the Queensland Heritage Register on 16 February 2009.

 History

 The Murrumba Homestead Grounds, established by Tom Petrie in the 1860s, are situated at Petrie (earlier North Pine) on a low rise known locally as Murrumba Hill, and currently within the grounds of Our Lady of the Way Primary School and Parish Church.
 Murrumba Homestead was demolished in the early 1950s, but many early plantings associated with the occupation of this site by Tom Petrie and his family, survive – principally Bunya (Araucaria bidwillii), Hoop (Araucaria cunninghamii) and Kauri (Agathis robusta) pines and a large Weeping fig (Ficus benjamina) at the crest of the rise.
 These constitute one of the most extensive early (mid-nineteenth century) private garden plantings in Queensland.

 The Murrumba run was established in late 1859 by Thomas Petrie (1831–1910), third son of Andrew Petrie – the first non-convict, non-military European settler in Queensland, who arrived at the Moreton Bay penal colony with his family in 1837 when Tom was six years old.
 As a child, Tom was allowed to mix freely with children of the local Turrbal people and learned their customs and languages, making many friends among them.
 He travelled widely with the Turrbal, and in the mid-1840s attended a triennial Bunya festival in the Blackall Range.
 His ability to converse with Aboriginal people made Tom extremely well known in Brisbane, where he was sought out by explorers (including Ludwig Leichhardt), local business men, government bureaucrats and Queensland governors alike, for his knowledge of the area and its indigenous inhabitants and to assist in locating commercially exploitable timbers and in marking roads.

 Tom did not follow his father and older brother John Petrie into the construction business, but chose a life on the land.
 In 1857 he married Elizabeth Campbell, sister of Brisbane timber and hardware merchant James Campbell.
 Looking for good grazing land in the vicinity of Brisbane, Petrie sought advice on a suitable area from his friend Dalaipi, a distinguished elder of the North Pine clan.
 Dalaipi recommended land at the mouth of the Pine River and promised to protect Petrie, his household and his cattle.
 The assistance offered to Petrie was a mark of the regard in which he was held by Aboriginal people and made it possible for him to live in a place generally considered unsafe for European settlers.
 Several violent incidents had occurred in the district, including spearings of Europeans and Aboriginal deaths at the hands of the Native Police.